joerg-schneider/airtunnel/README.md

 Python library *to tame your airflow*!

 ## Why choose airtunnel?
 Because you will...
-1) stop worrying and love the uncompromised consistency
+:heart: stop worrying and love the uncompromised consistency
-2) need a clean codebase with separated concerns to be scalable
+:rocket: need a clean codebase with separated concerns to be scalable
-3) get metadata for ingested files, load status and lineage out-of-the-box
+:memo: get metadata for ingested files, load status and lineage out-of-the-box
-4) have it up and running in minutes
+:running: have it up and running in minutes
-5) spend less time debugging Airflow DAGs doing worthwhile things instead
+:beer: spend less time debugging Airflow DAGs doing worthwhile things instead

 ## Getting started